-- Funding may be requested for up to \$5,000.
-Funding can include: - Materials (lights, signage, etc.) and labor personnel costs (up to \$4,250). - Project coordinator preparation and reporting time \, OR, to support youth engagement and involvement with environmental project activities (up to \$750). \Only applicable to contracted personnel. - Other: \ Activity or curriculum must be evidence-based and directly address one of the following priority areas: alcohol, marijuana, and/or methamphetamine use prevention.
-Examples of "other" activities that are eligible for support include extracurricular activities (that integrate substance use education), Town Halls, Youth Community Projects, Lunch-and-Learns, Sticker Shock campaigns, etc. - Funding can be requested for up to \$3,000.
-Funding can include: - Instructor training - Personnel costs associated with training, program implementation, and reporting - Materials for curriculum (Evidence-based program examples: Positive Action for Parents or Youth, Botvin Lifeskills for Parents or Youth) - Resources for activity
+Funding can include:

+- Materials (lights, signage, etc.) and labor personnel costs. - Project coordinator preparation and reporting time \, OR, to support youth engagement and involvement with environmental project activities. \Only applicable to contracted personnel. - Other: \ Activity or curriculum must be associated with or accompany an evidence-based activity and directly address one of the following priority areas: alcohol, marijuana, and/or methamphetamine use prevention.
+Examples of "other" activities that are eligible for support include extracurricular activities (that integrate substance use education), Town Halls, Youth Community Projects, Lunch-and-Learns, Sticker Shock campaigns, etc.

+Funding can include:

+- Instructor or volunteer training (must be approved by SWDH) - Personnel costs associated with training, program implementation, and reporting - Materials for curriculum (Evidence-based program examples: Positive Action for Parents or Youth, Botvin Lifeskills for Parents or Youth) - Resources for activities/activity support